sylhare/sylhare.github.io/_posts/2021/2021-07-26-Apollo-and-graphql.md

 tags: [graphql]
 ---

-Let's talk about [Graph QL](https://graphql.org/) which is a query language for an API.
+Let's talk about [GraphQL](https://graphql.org/) which is a query language for an API.
 Meaning that contrary to normal REST APIS, with GraphQL APIs you can discover and query only the data you need form a single call.

-To implement a GraphQL API, let's use [Apollo server](https://www.apollographql.com/docs/apollo-server/) (v2) which is an open source, spec-compliant GraphQL server.
+To implement a GraphQL API, let's use [Apollo server](https://www.apollographql.com/docs/apollo-server/) (v2) which is an open-source, spec-compliant GraphQL server.
 We'll have a look at the Apollo Server [getting started](https://www.apollographql.com/docs/apollo-server/getting-started/).

 ### GraphQL Types